 The Company also exports its firearms through a network of selected commercial distributors and directly to certain foreign customers, consisting primarily of law enforcement agencies and foreign governments.
-Foreign sales were no more than 5% of the Company's consolidated net sales for each of the past three fiscal years.
+Foreign sales were 6% of the Company's consolidated net sales for the year ended December 31, 2022, and no more than 5% of the Company's consolidated net sales for each of the years ended December 31, 2021 and 2020.

 The Company does not consider its overall firearms business to be predictably seasonal; however, orders of many models of firearms from the distributors tend to be stronger in the first quarter of the year and weaker in the third quarter of the year.
-This is due in part to the timing of the distributor show season, which occurs during the first quarter.